-The KEVX WSR-88D is in a rural area.
-Vehicle access is via State Route 81, a two-lane paved public road with low traffic volumes.
-The proposed action requires modification of the software used by the WSR-88D to support scan at angles below +0.5 deg.
-To implement the change in scan angle, ROC technicians and engineers would travel to the KEVX WSR-88D site to perform initial testing and ensure that the modified software is operating properly.
+The KDOX WSR-88D is in a rural area.
+Vehicle access is via US.
+Highway 113 (a.k.a Dupont Boulevard), a paved four-lane divided highway, and Staytonville Road, a two-lane paved public road with low traffic volumes.
+The proposed action requires modification of the WSR-88D software to be able to scan at angles below +0.5 deg.
+To implement the change in scan angle, ROC technicians and engineers would travel to the KDOX WSR-88D site to perform initial testing and ensure that the modified software is operating properly.
 Travel to the site would be minimal and would not result in significant congestion on local roads.
 Transportation effects would not be significant.
 No mitigation measures are required.